jlegatheaux/cnss/README.md

 public void on_receive(int now, DataPacket p);
 ```

 Given a data packet from another node, here it is and process it.
-Parameter: *p* the received packet.
+Parameter: `p` the received packet.

 ```java
 public void showState(int now);
 ```

 Prints application state table(s) to the screen in a previously agreed format of users of a simulation.
-This up call is called at each time step where there is a correspondent event directed to the node, see the section on the configuration file.
+This up call is called at each time step where there is a correspondent event directed to the node.
+See the section on the configuration file.

 The node processing steps application algorithm can use public methods of the class DataPacket as well as the following down calls: